 Possessive Kaʻi, Part One: my, your, his/her (koʻu, kou, kona)

-Short and sweet indeed, 16-minute long Video 0609 will introduce you to the first three possessive kaʻi which you will be using every day you speak Hawaiian!
+This 16 minute video will introduce you to the first three possessive kaʻi which you will be using every day you speak Hawaiian!
 These first three are koʻu, kou, and kona – my, your, and his/her.

 Although I do not mention it in the video, the real name for possessive kaʻi is kaʻi nonoʻa.
 If you are studying Hawaiian for a class, then you should probably remember this.
 Otherwise, you can ignore the terminology for the time-being, and focus on just remembering the words themselves!

 Hawaiian possessives have a quality which sets them quite apart from English ones: they come in two “classes”: “a” and “o”.
-This kinoʻā and kinoʻō concept will be explained in detail in video V0613.
-For now, however, I will be teaching only the o-class possessives so that we have less to try to understand all at one time.
+This kinoʻā and kinoʻō concept will be explained in detail in video 0613V (not yet available).
+For now, however, I will only use the o-class possessives so that we have less to try to understand all at one time.
 If you learn the o-class possessives well enough, you will find the a-class a breeze!

 Be sure to practice these three new kaʻi in your daily lives.
 You want them in your long-term memory, as soon as possible! :)